The Soil, Base Layer and Living Medium of a Hot Spring

 A particularly interesting meta-analysis [20] brings together several publications on the bacterial diversity of numerous hot springs in South Asia (India, China and northern Pakistan).

-An important note: the samples taken from all these hot springs were of water, sediment (soil) and agglomerate (soil), and were taken at a specific temperature.
+An important note: the samples taken from all these hot springs were water, sediment (soil) and agglomerate (soil), and were taken at a specific temperature.
 This study summarises all these publications).

-This graph (fig. 2) shows the abundance and diversity of bacterial phyla in more than 70 South Asian hot springs.
+This graph (Fig. 2) shows the abundance and diversity of bacterial phyla in more than 70 South Asian hot springs.

 Each hot spring is characterised by certain bacterial phyla that are more dominant than others.
 These may be the phylum ‘Firmicutes’, ‘Proteobacteria’ or ‘Aquificae’… In adult humans, the dominant bacterial phylum is the Firmicutes, followed by the Bacteroidetes.
 These two phyla account for up to 90% of the human microbiota.
 So we can indeed speak of a microbiota for a hot spring.